 We've got Tim Scott in South Carolina, who is the first black elected to the Senate since Reconstruction.

-Thereby nuking one of the cliched talking points that the Democrats have popularized about Republicans, racist, sexist, bigot, homophobe, you name it.
+And he was elected by Republicans and Democrats, thereby nuking one of the cliched talking points that the Democrats have popularized about Republicans, racist, sexist, bigot, homophobe, you name it.

-There were Republican governors, women re-elected in droves last night.
+There were Republican governors, women reelected in droves last night.

 The war on women meme was shot through the heart in Colorado and all over the country.

-I disagree if you for if you've heard analysts on TV say that uh, and I Dr. Krauthammer said this, and I'm not don't don't misunderstand.
+Although it won't go away, by the way, I disagree if you've heard analysts on TV say that, and Dr. Krauthammer said this, and I'm not, don't misunderstand.

 I'm not trying to be disrespectful here.

-I just I don't think the Democrats give things up.
+I just, I don't think the Democrats give things up.

 It's not the end of the war on women.

-I mean, they're still claiming Republicans want to eliminate social security for old people.
+I mean, they're still claiming Republicans want to eliminate Social Security for old people.

 They're still claiming that Republicans want to kick old people out of their houses.

-They were grabbing 50 year old pages out of their playbook in this campaign.
+They were grabbing 50-year-old pages out of their playbook in this campaign.

 So they're not going to give up on the war on women.